Btsan/CheckersBot/README.md

 Interestingly, while my heuristic labels were crafted to create a cautious checkers agent, the reinforcment learning program created a more aggressive agent, suggesting that my heuristic labelling function was poorly designed.

-Even so, the reinforcement learning agent could not play very well against ~~me~~ humans, so the [demo](https://havorax.github.io/CheckersBot/) uses a hard-coded *look-ahead decision algorithm*.
-This is just a duct tape fix and can be improved...
+Even so, the reinforcement learning agent could not play very well against ~~me~~ humans, ~~so the [demo](https://havorax.github.io/CheckersBot/) uses a hard-coded *look-ahead decision algorithm*.
+This is just a duct tape fix and can be improved...~~ so I retrained the model.
+It's still far from amazing, but it has improved a little bit.

 ## Room for Improvements